Travelport-xx/travelport-uapi-tutorial/index.md

 ```

 This last command will create the directory `travelport-uapi-tutorial` and within that directory you will find the a few files that we will discuss later, plus the directories `src` and `wsdl`.
 If you explore the `wsdl` directory, you'll see many WSDL files as well as a number of [XML schemas](http://en.wikipedia.org/wiki/XSD), as `xsd` files.
 All of these files have been supplied by TravelPort and can be downloaded as version 2.1.0.1 of the uAPI from [their developer site](http://developer.travelport.com) as well.

+For the rest of the tutorial we'll assume that you have created a java (or web services) project in eclipse and have put all the  code provided by tutorial at the top level of the project.
+You will see a `src` and a `wsdl` directory when you have done this correctly.

 ### Apache CXF